Zarbuz/FileToVox/README.md

 --cm,       -color-from-file=VALUE    load color from another file --gs        -grid-size=VALUE          set the grid size (only for OBJ file) --slow=VALUE                          use a slower algorithm (use all cores) to generate voxels from OBJ but best result (value should be enter 0.0 and 1.0 (0.5 is recommended)
+--cl        -color-limit=VALUE        set a number of color limit (used for quanzation, option for PLY, XYZ, PNG, TIF)
  ```

 # Installation